Interactive Sessions

 In keeping with our theme to Reach Beyond, we challenge the CHI community to envision and propose novel genres of interactive sessions for CHI 2007.
 We have deliberately dropped the label "Panels" because we want to discourage the "5 or more short papers" style of session.
 Think back to conferences you've attended and interactive sessions that have worked really well - what made them effective?
 Can you think of novel alternatives?
 Do you have a favorite controversial topic?
 We especially invite sessions that reach beyond individual communities to discover novel perspectives.
 Feel free to contact the Community Chairs or other members of the Technical Program Committee to try out your ideas.

-Make your submission via the 'Trends' sections of the SIGCHI PCS siteexternal link (select "new submissions" in the top menu after logging in)
+Make your submission via the 'Trends' sections of the SIGCHI PCS site (select "new submissions" in the top menu after logging in)

 Introduction